sungheeyun/sungheeyun.github.io/_posts/2025-01-24-PST - Why do we live?.markdown

 # The Wittgenstein Moment and the Burden of Gifts

 A turning point came in around 2000 when I read the two-volume biography of [Ludwig Wittgenstein](https://en.wikipedia.org/wiki/Ludwig_Wittgenstein), subtitled "The Duty of Genius" ([this](https://product.kyobobook.co.kr/detail/S000001364617){:target="_blank"} and [this](https://product.kyobobook.co.kr/detail/S000001364618){:target="_blank"}).
 The moment I saw that subtitle, something stirred within me—which is probably what drew me to pick up those books at the bookstore in the first place.
 I still can't fully explain that impulse or why those particular volumes called to me that day.
-They weren't gifts or recommendations from friends; the choice was entirely my own, though I only recognized its significance in retrospect.
+(They weren't gifts or recommendations from friends; the choice was entirely my own, though I only recognized its significance in retrospect.)
 At the time, I couldn't articulate why the subtitle struck me so powerfully, but after reading the biography, I came to understand it this way: Wittgenstein recognized his exceptional intellect and understood that he had no intellectual equal among his contemporaries.
 He knew he surpassed even his mentor [Bertrand Russell](https://en.wikipedia.org/wiki/Bertrand_Russell) in many respects, particularly in philosophy.
 This awareness of his rare gift created a sense of obligation—a duty to contribute something meaningful to humanity, simply because he had been given this extraordinary capacity, whether he had asked for it or not.

-The concept of the "Duty of Genius" reveals a particular approach to life's meaning that deserves deeper examination.
+The concept of the <span class="emph">"Duty of Genius"</span> reveals a particular approach to life's meaning that deserves deeper examination.
 Wittgenstein's biography portrays a man tormented by his own intellectual gifts—he felt compelled to use his extraordinary mind not for personal gain or comfort, but for humanity's benefit.
 This created an almost unbearable psychological burden.
 He abandoned a promising career in engineering, gave away his inherited fortune, and subjected himself to intense philosophical labor that often left him mentally and physically exhausted.

 Wittgenstein's approach to meaning through obligation and service represents one strand of thought about life's purpose that has deep philosophical roots.
 [Immanuel Kant](https://en.wikipedia.org/wiki/Immanuel_Kant)'s [categorical imperative](https://en.wikipedia.org/wiki/Categorical_imperative) suggests we have moral duties that transcend personal desires—we should act according to principles we could will to be universal laws.
 From this perspective, exceptional abilities create exceptional obligations.
 The person with rare intellectual gifts has a duty to use them for the greater good, just as the person with great wealth or power has corresponding responsibilities.

-This line of thoughts struck me deeply that time, now I think, compelling me to search for my own purpose, even though I didn't consider myself his intellectual equal at that time.
+This line of thoughts struck me deeply that time, now I think, compelling me to search for my own purpose, even though I didn't consider myself his intellectual equal *at that time*.
 The Wittgenstein model of meaning-through-obligation appealed to me because it provided a secular framework for purpose that didn't require religious faith.
 If I possessed any special talents or abilities, perhaps my meaning lay in using them to benefit others.
 This perspective offered a way to escape the apparent meaninglessness of a purely materialistic worldview while avoiding the intellectual compromises required by religious faith.

 <div class="img-container">
 <img src="/resource/posts/2025-01-24-PST - Why do we live/einstein.png">